PaulBowden673/Projects-MP-MP3/README.md

 Git - for version control.
 GitHub - for remotely storing project's code.
 PIP - for installation of necessary tools.
-GIMP2 - for editing, compressing and resizing images.
 Am I Responsive - for creation of the images in the readme file and checking responsiveness.
-Ezgit - to create gifs for README
-Imgur - to host gifs
-ImgBB - to host images used in README

 Front-End
 HTML - to build the foundation of the project.
 CSS - to create custom styles.